 So once you’ve decided to learn Dutch, you might decide that the best way to improve your proficiency is to learn the language online.
 Learning a second language such as Dutch using online resources can be very effective due to the fact that:

-Below are just some of the ways you can put your internet connection to good use when learning Dutch.
+Below are just some of the ways you can put your internet connection to good use when taking Dutch lessons London.

 If you want to learn Dutch as a foreign language, then you might be considering whether it’s worthwhile learning Dutch through a language learning app.